thisRaptori/raptori/src/posts/general/explorers-and-architects/post.md

 ![](./explorer.jpg)

-It should be clear how that applies to software.
+So how does that apply to software?

 Generally speaking, engineers are given a set of requirements or a problem statement (or freedom to find their own), and asked to build something which works.